Bacabal

 Bacabal is a city in Maranhão, Brazil.
 It is located approximately 250 km south of the state capital São Luís.
-The city proper has a population of 104,633 (IBGE 2018 estimate).
+The city proper has a population of 103,711 (IBGE 2022 Census).
 It is the seat of the Roman Catholic Diocese of Bacabal.

 The municipality contains a small part of the Baixada Maranhense Environmental Protection Area, a 1775035.6 ha sustainable use conservation unit created in 1991 that has been a Ramsar Site since 2000.